 I’ll be going through the different parts of the robots and the maintenance intervals.

-- High-Efficiency Filter: Neato recommends replacing it every 1 to 2 months, depending on the conditions inside the house.
+- High-Efficiency Filter: Neato recommends replacing it every 1 to 2 months, depending on the house’s conditions.
 After every few cleaning cycles, use a hand vacuum with a brush or crevice tool to remove dirt on the filter.
-Replacement filters are available in Amazon or direct from the Neato website.
+Replacement filters are available on Amazon or direct from the Neato website.

 - Main Brush: Clean the main brush, axles, and brush bearings after every use.

 - Laser Sensor: Make sure that nothing is blocking the laser distance sensor on top of the robot.
 If anything gets caught up, use a cotton swab to spin the laser platform 5 to 6 times gently.
 Another option is to use a can of compressed air and spray in short bursts to dislodge any stuck debris.

 - Sensors: Periodically dust the robot’s wall and drop sensors using a cotton swab.

 Visit this page to see all the information you need for proper maintenance.

 - Filter: Clean the filter after every use and replace it in one to two-month intervals.
 Use a hand vacuum to remove smaller debris like dust particles to improve efficiency.